DominiquePaul/ClockBlocks/README.md

-# Urgent todos

-- [ ] When i hide and unhide a category its hidden or being deleted (might be connected to changing the view)
-- [ ] Cant click google sheets integration

 # Clock Blocks

 CB allows you to understand how you're splitting your time at work, working on a project or doing something completely different.